anilkumar-frontend/bannerCards/README.md

   | description |  String   |
   |  className  |  String   |

-- The value of the key `id` should be used as a key to the `BannerCardItem` component.
+- The value of the key `id` should be used as a key to the `BannerCard` component.
-- The value of the key `className` should be used as a className for the HTML list item in the `BannerCardItem` component.
+- The value of the key `className` should be used as a className for the HTML list item in the `BannerCard` component.

 </details>